chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/plant/shambling-mound.md

 aliases: ["Shambling Mound"]
 ---
 # Shambling Mound
 *Source: Monster Manual p.
-270, Tales from the Yawning Portal, Journeys through the Radiant Citadel.
+270, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD.*

 A shambling mound, sometimes called a shambler, trudges ponderously through bleak swamps, dismal marshes, and rain forests, consuming any organic matter in its path.
 This rotting heap of animated vegetation looms up half again as tall as a human, tapering into a faceless "head" at its top.